verless/verless/README.md

 $ verless build my-blog
 ```

 By default, verless generates the website into `my-blog/target`.
-You're now good to [create your first content](docs)!
+You are now ready to [create your first blog post](docs)!

 ## <img src="https://verless.dominikbraun.io/static/img/list-icon-v1.0.0.png"> Documentation